spack/spack/lib/spack/docs/packages_yaml.rst

 Conflicts and strong preferences
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If the semantic of requirements is too strong, or too verbose to exclude a single configuration from a set, you can also express "strong preferences" and "conflicts" from configuration files:
+If the semantic of requirements is too strong, you can also express "strong preferences" and "conflicts" from configuration files:

 .. code-block:: yaml